 - impact rebound (as with Rheasilvia on Vesta)

-Interestingly, if you allow for the fact that Mauna Kea starts at the bottom of the Pacific ocean, it’s actually three times taller than Everest.
+Interestingly, if you allow for the fact that Mauna Kea starts 6 km below sea level, it’s actually taller than Everest.
 Heights in the graphic are shown relative to the average solid diameter of each world.

 Regardless of their origin or location, there’s a limit to how high you can build a mountain made out of rock.
-Once you get to a certain height, the weight of the rock above will “liquefy” the rock at the bottom causing it to flow like a thick mud and lowering the mountain.
-This process continues until the mountain stabilizes.
-On Earth that height limit is about 14.5 km (47,500 feet), but plate tectonics have not provided the force to lift rock that high.
+Once you get to a certain height, the weight of the rock above will “liquefy” the rock at the bottom causing it to flow like a thick mud preventing any further increase in height.

 Now a given type of rock, say granite, has the same crushing resistance wherever it is in the Solar System.
 It’s strength is a function of its crystalline structure.
 But how much a given pile of rock weighs depends on both how much rock you have, and the strength of gravity.
 Gravity on Mars is 38% of that on Earth, and on Vesta it’s a mere 2.5%.